jamesdeal89/ARmagazines/README.md

 or a 'digipack' which also features a cover similar to a magazine.
 My product will allow them to deepen user imersion with their magazine or digipack while joining reality with digital.

+### Interview with Client:
+#### What would you like the project to achieve?
+INSERT ANSWER HERE
+#### What are the key features of a program like this?
+INSERT ANSWER HERE
+#### Are there any additional features you would be interested in?
+INSERT ANSWER HERE
+#### What already exisiting AR or other related products interest you?
+INSERT ANSWER HERE

 ### Main Objectives:
 - Read video feeds from a webcam or smartphone camera
 - Load source videos of pre-recorded moving covers